New Student Information

 Estimated Cost of Attendance for the first semester at MiraCosta College

 Students should arrive to the U.S. with ability to pay for all first-semester (5 months) expenses.
-Download instructions on how to make online payment for the mandatory insurace coverage for the month of January.
+If you are a NEW STUDENT in SPRING SEMESTER: Download instructions on how to make online payment for the mandatory insurance coverage for the month of January.

 |(insurance is mandatory)|